FatherofEverest/Medicinal-value-of-sunflower-pollen-against-bee-pathogens-Data-Availability/README.md

 # Publisher: Scientific Reports
 # DOI:10.1038/s41598-018-32681-y

-# Please contact the lead author of this paper, Jonathan Giacomini, via email jjgiacom@ncsu.edu for any questions.
+# Please contact the lead author of this paper, Jonathan Giacomini, via email jonjgiacomini@gmail.com for any questions.